plone/documentation/develop/debugging/logging.rst

     context.plone_log("This is so fun")

-Forcing log level and output
+Forcing Log Level And Output
 ----------------------------

 The following snippet forces the log level of Python logging for the duration of the process